One of the mysteries of the English language finally explained.

 - ‘It is likely that the use of antibiotics without a prescription mirrors cultural systems of self-diagnosis and self-management.’

-- 1.1 The distribution of political control to individual regions of a state, especially as a form of socialism practiced by its own members.
+- 1.1 The distribution of political control to individual regions of a state, especially as a form of socialism practised by its own members.

 - ‘In the aftermath of assimilation, and then integration, self-determination and self-management became the central terms of policy.’